2dgeneralspam1/gWarez/README.md

-# gWarez - A Garfieldwarez Production
+# GWarez - A Garfieldwarez Production
 Based on the CheatX projects.

 ![image](https://user-images.githubusercontent.com/71535863/138564675-08361520-5199-48ca-9bbc-d612bf5b901c.png)

-gWarez is a universal cheat meant for cheating on any type of game.
+GWarez is a universal cheat meant for cheating on any type of game. *Please note that GWarez is not guaranteed to work on any game, you may be banned on certain games!*

 ![image](https://user-images.githubusercontent.com/71535863/138564716-e4582082-5ba2-4453-bbe3-9d5c04cfe39d.png)